Insurance Bad Faith Attorney

 The Law Offices of Bennett M. Cohen, P.C. focuses on insurance bad faith claims throughout the Bay Area and California.
 We understand the laws and regulations that protect your insurance claim and have the skills, resources, experience and motivation to effectively fight to protect your legal rights.

 Visit our testimonials to see what our clients are saying about our services.

 We handle a broad range of insurance bad faith claims, including:

-- Denied claims – If your claim is denied, contact our insurance attorney so we can take legal action and recover the benefits you deserve.
+- Denied claims – If your claim is denied, contact our San Francisco bad faith lawyer so we can take legal action and recover the benefits you deserve.

 - Delayed claims – If your payment is delayed or paid under a reservation of rights, contact one of our insurance law experts to learn what your rights are.

 - Disability Insurance claims: If you have not received your rightful disability benefits or feel you have been underpaid, contact us right away to recover the full amount of your rightful benefits.

 Bennett M. Cohen has handled complaints against most of the major insurers.
 He is familiar with insurance companies, adjusters, and claims representatives, and understands their internal procedures.
 Through this knowledge and background, Cohen is able to determine the ideal way to handle your particular bad faith claim and, ultimately, recover your benefits.

 Contact The Law Offices Of Bennett M. Cohen